rdk/p2rank/README.md

 ~~~

-It is also possible to override the default params on the command line using their full name.
+It is also possible to override parameters on the command line using their full name after `-` (not `--`).

 ~~~bash
 prank predict                   -visualizations 0 -threads 8  test.ds   #  turn off visualizations and set the number of threads